oconnor663/jacko.io/posts/async_two.md

     value are used for their side effects, like printing.

 But `poll` isn't just a question.
-It's also where the work of the future happens.
-When it's time for `foo` to print, it's `Foo::poll` that does the printing.
-So there's a compromise: `poll` does as much work as it can get done quickly, but whenever it would need to wait or block, it returns `Pending` instead.[^timing] That way the caller that's asking "Are you finished?" never needs to wait for an answer.
+It's also where the work of the future happens, in our case all the printing.
+There's a compromise: `poll` does as much work as it can get done quickly, but whenever it would need to wait or block, it returns `Pending` instead.[^timing] That way the caller that's asking "Are you finished?" doesn't have to wait for an answer.
 In return, the caller promises to call `poll` again later to let it finish its work.

 [^timing]: We can [add some timing and logging][timing] around the call to
     `Sleep::poll` to see that it always returns quickly too.